MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/connect-with-employees.md

 - MED150
 - MBS150
 ms.assetid:
-description: Learn how to enable and disable the chat history feature in Kaizala.
+description: Learn how to establish a mobile communication channel with your entire workforce, partners, and customers in Kaizala.
 ---

-# Connect your value chain in Kaizala
+# Connect with employees with Kaizala

 Microsoft Kaizala lets you create groups to establish a mobile communication channel with your entire workforce, partners, and customers.